 Q. What does a copywriter actually do - and do I need one?

 I really don't blame you for asking.
 Often, people suspect a copywriter has something to do with the 'copyright' of things.
 Not the case.
 'Copy' simply refers to a block of text - whether that be on a flyer, a website, or in a press release.
 Therefore a copywriter is simply someone who writes said copy.
 You can write copy on* and about pretty much anything, believe me.

 Do you need a copywriter, then?
 It's always worth asking a copywriter to look over what you've written - even if just for a fresh pair of eyes.
 We know our stuff when it comes to marketing and search engine optimisation (SEO), which means we can help your text work even harder for you, as well as ensure customers like what they see - and read - when they visit your site, or pick up your flyer.

-* Writing on a banana with a biro (seriously, try it) is the most enjoyable writing you'll do.
+* Writing on a banana skin with a biro (seriously, try it) is the most enjoyable writing you'll do.
 So blinking smooth.